This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Trauma, such as a concussion

-- Weakness in an arm or leg, difficulty speaking or seeing, and a severe headache
+- You have weakness in an arm or leg, difficulty speaking or seeing, and a severe headache.

 Manage your blurred vision: